 - Loss of coordination

-Ambien addiction may go beyond physical complications, to include emotional, psychological and social damage and pose social risks such as:
+Ambien addiction may go beyond physical complications to include emotional, psychological and social damage.
+Social risks can include the following:

 - Failure to fulfill work, home, or school obligations

 - Loss of jobs

 - Substance use while involved in hazardous situations such as operating machines and driving